 - Cognitive and motivational behavioral tasks;

-- Rodent models of stress disorders and psychosis;
+- Rodent models of psychosis, cognitive and stress disorders;

 - Confocal and fluorescence microscopy